elixir-lang/elixir-lang.github.com/getting-started/optional-syntax.markdown

    if(variable?, [{:do, Call.this()}, {:else, Call.that()}])
    ```

 That's it!
-Those four rules outline the optional syntax of the code we have written so far.
+Those four rules outline the optional syntax available in Elixir.
+Those rules apply everywhere consistently, regardless of the construct you are invoking.
 Whenever you have any questions, this quick walk-through has you covered.

 At the end of the day, those rules are what enables us to write: